moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

     package: 'Demo-InterfaceModel-Generator'
 ```

-Then we declare our previous generator as submetamodel
+Then we declare our previous generator as submetamodel:

 ```st
 DemoInterfaceMetamodelGenerator class >> #submetamodels